exploring deep learning approaches with f-mnist

 Using cpu device

-Here, we define a set of functions for training neural networks, incorporating early stopping for regularization.
+here’s a set of helpers for training networks, with early stopping baked in for regularization.

 class EarlyStopping: